Stellar mass dependence of galaxy size-dark matter halo radius relation probed by Subaru-HSC survey weak lensing measurements: Introduction

 One such prediction is regarding the sizes of galaxies and their host dark matter haloes.
 Classic galaxy formation models by \cite{Fall1980} and \cite{Mo1998} use the angular momentum conservation principle to assign sizes to disc galaxies.
-In the simplest of cases, these models predict the size of galaxies to be directly proportional to the spin and the size of their host dark matter haloes i.e., $r_{gal}\sim\lambda R_{halo}$. \cite{Kravtsov2013} used the abundance matching ansatz \citep[see for eg.,][]{Kravtsov2004, Vale2004, Conroy2006} to link nearby galaxies (within $z \sim 0.1$) observed in SDSS as well as in HST and VLT large programs to dark matter haloes whose abundance can be measured in cosmological simulations. \cite{Kravtsov2013} finds a linear relation between galaxy half-mass radius ($r_{\rm 1/2}$) and halo radius ($R_{\rm 200c}$) in the form $r_{1/2}$ = 0.015*$R_{\rm 200c}$ for the galaxies ranging all the way from low-mass dwarfs to high-mass early type galaxies.
+In the simplest of cases, these models predict the size of galaxies to be directly proportional to the spin and the size of their host dark matter haloes i.e., $r_{\rm gal}\sim\lambda R_{\rm halo}$. \cite{Kravtsov2013} used the abundance matching ansatz \citep[see for eg.,][]{Kravtsov2004, Vale2004, Conroy2006} to link nearby galaxies (within $z \sim 0.1$) observed in SDSS as well as in HST and VLT large programs to dark matter haloes whose abundance can be measured in cosmological simulations. \cite{Kravtsov2013} finds a linear relation between galaxy half-mass radius ($r_{\rm 1/2}$) and halo radius ($R_{\rm 200c}$) in the form $r_{1/2}$ = 0.015 $R_{\rm 200c}$ for the galaxies ranging all the way from low-mass dwarfs to high-mass early type galaxies.
 This linear relationship was also found to be valid in a wide redshift range (0$\leq z \leq$3) by using the abundance matching technique in \cite{Huang2017}.
 This study also reports that early and late-type galaxies follow parallel linear galaxy size-halo radius relations.
-The observed linearity of the relationship between galaxy size and halo radius was further strengthened by results from \cite{Somerville2018} who used the abundance matching ansatz to link galaxies from the Galaxy And Mass Assembly \citep[GAMA, ][]{Driver2011} and the Cosmic Assembly Near Infrared Deep Extragalactic Legacy Survey \citep[CANDELS, ][]{Grogin2011} surveys to dark matter haloes.
+The observed linearity of the relationship between galaxy size and halo radius was further strengthened by results from \cite{Somerville2018} who used the abundance matching ansatz to link galaxies from the Galaxy And Mass Assembly \citep[GAMA, ][]{Driver2011} and the Cosmic Assembly Near Infrared Deep Extragalactic Legacy (of 0.01 as compared to 0.014) than that of central galaxies.Survey \citep[CANDELS, ][]{Grogin2011} surveys to dark matter haloes.
 They find that the ratio of galaxy 3D half-mass radius to halo virial radius is roughly independent of stellar mass and stays constant around $\sim$0.018 at $z\sim$0.1.
 For the low-mass galaxies, this size ratio was also found to mildly decrease over cosmic time (from $z$=3 to $z$=0.1).
 No evolution was found for the size ratio of early-type galaxies and their host haloes. \cite{Rodriguez2021} used group finder algorithms to link dark matter halo mass and their size to the sizes of central and satellite galaxies separately.
 Their result for galaxy size-halo radius relation for central galaxies agrees with \cite{Kravtsov2013} results.
-The satellites were also found to exhibit a linear galaxy size-halo radius relation albeit with a 30 percent smaller normalization (of 0.01 as compared to 0.14) than that of central galaxies.
+The satellites were also found to exhibit a linear galaxy size-halo radius relation albeit with a 30 percent smaller normalization (of 0.01 as compared to 0.014) than that of central galaxies. \preetish{Similar linear galaxy size-halo radius relation was also reported by \cite{Rohr2022} for low-mass ($\sim 10^{7 - 9}$ M$_{\odot}$) central galaxies using the FIRE suite of simulations.}